johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-connectors-Symantec.md

 # Set up a Symantec DLP Connector

 Prevent data loss with Microsoft Edge for Business and Symantec Data Loss Prevention Endpoint.
 This integration delivers a more secure browsing experience as it allows customers to identify, monitor and protect sensitive, confidential or regulated data.
-This includes controlling data that is uploaded, pasted or printed from the web.
+This includes controlling data that is uploaded, pasted, or printed from the web.

-## Configure the Connector in the Edge Management Service
+## Configure the Connector in the Microsoft Edge Management Service

 1. **Navigate to the Microsoft Admin Center**
    Go to [https://admin.microsoft.com/Adminportal/Home#/Edge/Connectors](https://admin.microsoft.com/Adminportal/Home#/Edge/Connectors)
    -   Admins must set up a configuration policy to assign to any Connector configuration.
 [Follow this guide to create a configuration policy](/deployedge/microsoft-edge-management-service?branch=pr-en-us-5295).
-   - Once you have at least one configuration policy created, visit [the Connectors page in the Edge Management Service](https://admin.microsoft.com/Adminportal/Home#/Edge/Connectors) to access the Connectors page in the Edge Management Service.
+   - Once you have at least one configuration policy created, visit [the Connectors page in the Microsoft Edge Management Service](https://admin.microsoft.com/Adminportal/Home#/Edge/Connectors) to access the Connectors page in the Microsoft Edge Management Service.

 2. **Discover the Connector**
    Under **Discover Connectors**, locate the **Symatec DLP Connector** and select **Set up**.

 3. **Select a Policy**
-   In the **Choose policy** field, select a policy appropriate for your connector configuration.
+   In the **Chosen policy** field, select a policy appropriate for your connector configuration.

 4. **Enable data loss prevention for browser actions**
    **Select** the user actions you want to be scanned by Symantec’s DLP agent.